mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 The input providers are only needed in the very beginning to transmit their training data; after that all computations involve only the two servers, meaning it is indeed plausible for the input providers to use e.g. mobile phones.
 Once trained, the model will remain jointly held in encrypted form by the two servers where anyone can use it to make further encrypted predictions.

-For technical reasons we also assume a distinct *crypto provider* that generates certain raw material used during the computation for increased efficiency; there are ways to eliminate this additional entity but we won't go into that here.
+For technical reasons we also assume a distinct *crypto producer* that generates certain raw material used during the computation for increased efficiency; there are ways to eliminate this additional entity but we won't go into that here.

 Finally, in terms of security we aim for a typical notion used in practice, namely *honest-but-curious (or passive) security*, where the servers are assumed to follow the protocol but may otherwise try to learn as much possible from the data they see.
 While a slightly weaker notion than *fully malicious (or active) security* with respect to the servers, this still gives strong protection against anyone who may compromise one of the servers *after* the computations, despite what they do.
 Note that for the purpose of this blog post we will actually allow a small privacy leakage during training as detailed later.